-As long as it doesn’t deny funding for projects more in the spirit of hurricane recovery, my biggest problem with these Alabama condos is that the color scheme is not purple and gold:
+As long as it doesn’t deny funding for projects more in the spirit of hurricane recovery, my biggest problem with

 With large swaths of the Gulf Coast still in ruins from Hurricane Katrina, rich federal tax breaks designed to spur rebuilding are flowing hundreds of miles inland to investors who are buying up luxury condos near the University of Alabama's football stadium.